JetBrains/amper/docs/Documentation.md

 #### Aliases

-Also, you can share code between several platforms by using `aliases:`
+Also, you can share code between several platforms by using custom `aliases:`

 ```yaml
 product: